Table of Contents

 Orion is a great name in the industry, so I advise this one!

 Here is a video overview of this telescope in the field from Galaxy Hunter

 Shop at Amazon.
 Approx. price: $469.
 I get a small commission when you buy through this link.
 Thanks for your support!

 PlaneWave 14-Inch CDK f/7.2 OTA Telescope with Fused Silica Optics

 This has a very large aperture of 14 inches.
-It is not as fast as some of the other scopes in this list as it has a F ratio of 7.2.
-If you want to get in close to your target, this scope has a focal length of a whopping 2563mm.
+It is not as fast as some of the other scopes in this list, as it has a F ratio of 7.2.
+If you want to get in close to your target, this scope has a focal length of 2563 mm.
 Great temperature-resistant optics.
 This telescope is professional level and will not disappoint!

 TPO 8” Carbon Fiber f/8 Ritchey

 A reflector telescope with a focal length of 1625mm.
 The OTA is built with carbon fiber for stability and durability.
 Has great optics which are aberration and coma-free.
 The focal ratio is F/ 8.
 This one is also well worth considering.

 You can see a video showing the unboxing and installation of this scope here